 Capstone Course–Faculty Directed

-For the ALM fields of biotechnology, data science, English, government, history, industrial-organizational psychology, information management systems, international relations, management, math for teaching, psychology, religion, and software engineering, capstones are courses designed by faculty members who bring together, in a structured syllabus, all the key learning outcomes of the field of study.
-Capstone students must select a particular subject for research which corresponds to the theme declared by the capstone instructor.
+For the ALM fields of anthropology, biotechnology, creative writing and literature, cybersecurity, data science, English, government, history, information management systems, international relations, management, math for teaching, psychology, religion, and software engineering, capstones are courses designed by faculty members who bring together, in a structured syllabus, all the key learning outcomes of the field of study.
+Capstone students select a particular subject for research which corresponds to the theme declared by the capstone instructor.

 You register as you would any other course in your final semester and, ordinarily, due to the heavy workload demands, as your one-and-only remaining course.
 For the majority of the capstones, it is critical that all your other degree requirements be fulfilled so you can draw upon your entire ALM training to produce a project worthy of a Harvard degree by committing to full-time study.